espocrm/documentation/development/api.md

 `GET http://your_domain/api/v1/Contact/55643ca033f7ab4c5`.

+It's recommended to create a separate user with restricted rights and use this user for API calls.

 ## Authentication

 EspoCRM API uses [Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
 Username and password/token are passed through `Authorization` header encoded in base64.